-- Clearly delineate a Targeted Area within a Local Government Boundary that includes the proposed site.
-For applications in a Metro Pool, the Targeted Area must not encompass the full Local Government Boundary. - Discuss housing as a goal of the CRP. - Include an assessment of the Targeted Area's existing infrastructure. - Designate implementation measures. - Be officially approved or re-approved by a Local Government within ten (10) years of Application Submission.
+- Clearly delineate one targeted area within a Local Government Boundary that includes the proposed site.
+For applications in a Metro Pool, the targeted area must not encompass the full Local Government Boundary. - Discuss housing as a goal of the CRP. - Include an assessment of the targeted area's existing infrastructure. - Designate implementation measures. - Be officially approved or re-approved by a Local Government within ten (10) years of Application Submission.